Quick Ratio Formula (Table of Contents)

 - Quick ratio =0.47

-If you notice the quick assets of Reliance industries, the short-term investments have more weightage with 53277 contributions to the overall quick assets of 84344.
-This means that strategically Reliance industries have made good short-term investments that can be converted into cash to pay off its current liabilities.
-However, the overall quick assets are not sufficient to meet its short-term liquidity requirements.
+If you notice the quick assets of Reliance Industries, the short-term investments have more weightage, with 53277 contributions to the overall quick assets of 84344.
+This means that strategically, Reliance Industries has made good short-term investments that can be converted into Cash to pay off its current liabilities.
+However, the quick assets are insufficient to meet its short-term liquidity requirements.

 Explanation

-- Quick ratio is also referred to as the Acid test ratio, in reference to the historic practice of acid to test the metals for gold.
-The metal would undergo the acid test to prove it is pure gold, otherwise, it is just a metal.
+- The quick ratio also called the acid test ratio, is based on the historical practice of using acid to test metals for gold.
+The metal would undergo the acid test to prove pure gold; otherwise, it is just a metal.
 Similarly, investors test the companies to determine their short-term liquidity position by calculating the quick ratio.

-- Quick ratio is similar to the current ratio, in terms of calculating current assets, however, while calculating the quick ratio, we eliminate Inventory & prepared expenses.
-The reason being the assumption that Inventory may not be realized into cash within a period of 90 days.
-The Inventory includes Raw materials and works in progress, therefore liquidating the inventory in a timely manner becomes difficult.
+- The quick ratio is similar to the current ratio in calculating current assets; however, while calculating the quick ratio, we eliminate Inventory & prepared expenses.
+The reason is the assumption that Inventory may not be realized into Cash within 90 days.
+The Inventory includes Raw materials and works in progress; therefore, liquidating the Inventory promptly becomes difficult.

-- The Assets that are considered under the quick ratio are Cash & cash equivalents, Marketable securities/Investments, Accounts Receivables.
+- The assets considered under the quick ratio are Cash & cash equivalents, Marketable securities/Investments, and Accounts Receivables.

-- The quick ratio is mostly used by the Investors/creditors to determine the short-term liquidity position of the company in which they are investing/lending.
+- The quick ratio is mainly used by investors/creditors to determine the short-term liquidity position of the company they are investing in/lending.

-- It also helps the management of the company in deciding the optimum level of current assets that need to be maintained, to meet the short-term liquidity requirements.
+- It also helps the company’s management decide the optimum level of current assets that must be maintained to meet the short-term liquidity requirements.

-- The quick ratio also helps in enhancing the credit score of the company, for taking credit in the market.
+- The quick ratio also helps enhance the company’s credit score for taking credit in the market.

 Significance and Use of Quick Ratio Formula

-While the quick ratio is a quick & easy method of determining the liquidity position of the company, diligence needs to be taken in interpreting the numbers.
-In order to get the complete picture, it is always better to break down the analysis and see what is the actual reason for the quick ratio being high.
+While the quick ratio is a quick & easy method of determining the company’s liquidity position, diligence must be done in interpreting the numbers.
+To get the complete picture, it is always better to break down the analysis and see the reason for the high quick ratio.

-For example: If the increase in the quick ratio is impacted by the spike in Accounts receivables, and the payment from the creditors is delayed, the company may not be able to meet its short-term debt obligations which are immediate in nature.
+For example, if the quick ratio increase is impacted by the spike in Accounts receivables and the payment from the creditors is delayed, the company may not be able to meet its immediate and short-term debt obligations.

-Now that we understood the complete know-how of the quick ratio, please go ahead and try calculating the quick ratio on your own, in the excel template made for you to practice.
-Please also make sure to analyze and see the reason for the increase/decrease in the quick ratio.
+Now that we understand the complete know-how of the quick ratio, please go ahead and try calculating the quick ratio on your own in the Excel template made for you to practice.
+Please also analyze and see the reason for the increase/decrease in the quick ratio.

 Quick Ratio Formula Calculator